KAIST-IS521/TeamTwo/slaChecker/README.md

 ```
 # pip2 install requests
 # pip2 install colorlog
+# pip2 install beautifulsoup4
 ```
+Also, they are installed by up-level Makefile

 ## How to use
 In this directory, there are several programs for SLA checking.